 - Check all the SMPS connections, cables connections, check whether all cards are inserted correctly in slots or remove all unnecessary connections leaving only SMPS connections and then attach all cards and cables one by one.

-- Eliminate the motherboard from the cabinet and then check display by attaching only SMPS , motherboard, CPU , RAM , keyboard and power cable outside and starts the system by shorting the power button on m/b by Screwdriver. if display comes then check it for 5-6 times and then inserted into cabinet before checking that anything in cabinet is shorting the m/b or keep the foam sheet or paper on cabinet.
+- Eliminate the Motherboard from the cabinet and then check display by attaching only SMPS, Motherboard, CPU, RAM, keyboard and power cable outside and starts the system by shorting the power button on m/b by Screwdriver.
+If display comes then check it for 5-6 times and then inserted into the cabinet before checking that anything in the cabinet is shorting the m/b or keep the foam sheet or paper on the cabinet.